 Check out our guide on how to fly to Japan in business class for the price of economy!

 How to do it: There's one surefire way to earn ANA Mileage Club miles: You want some American Express Membership Rewards points.

 But before you transfer anything, search through United.com to find award availability on these ANA flights.
 Oh, and a tip?
-Try to find flights from either Chicago-O'Hare (ORD) or New York City (JFK) – that's where ANA currently flies its incredible new business class suites these days.
+Try to find flights from either San Francisco (SFO) or New York City (JFK) – that's where ANA currently flies its incredible new business class suites these days.